lcedillo-Mesa/unit-1-assignment-1/README.md

 Your task is to follow the folder structures given and build them out completely inside Visual Studio.
 I will provide you with a folder structure to create.
 There will be **five levels**, starting at level 1 and moving up each level till you get to level 5.

+Before starting each level, navigate into the task_description folder.
+Open the README.md file for that level and read the instructions carefully.
+To preview the file in Markdown format, right-click on the README.md file and select “View Preview”.

 ### Example folder structures(Level 1)